GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 <details>
   <summary>e.
 Remove Microsoft Defender for Endpoint</summary><br>

   1. Go to the **Terminal** and run `mdatp health`.
 If your device is currently using an antivirus solution other than Microsoft Defender ATP, this command returns nothing.
-It means your device is not enrolled on any MDM solution and proceed to [onboard to SEED](seed-onboarding-instructions-for-macos).
+It means your device is no longer enrolled on any MDM solution and proceed to [onboard to SEED](seed-onboarding-instructions-for-macos).
   2. Take note of the **org_id** displayed.
 This is the organisation id of the MDM solution.
   3. Contact your organisation's MDM Administrator or Defender Administrator to get the respective offboarding script.
    Open Click the **Finder** icon in the **Dock**.